quarkcloudio/quark-micro/README.md

 These scripts keep the root level Makefile small and simple (e.g., [`https://github.com/hashicorp/terraform/blob/master/Makefile`](https://github.com/hashicorp/terraform/blob/master/Makefile)).

 See the [`/scripts`](scripts/README.md) directory for examples.

-### `/build`

-Packaging and Continuous Integration.

-Put your cloud (AMI), container (Docker), OS (deb, rpm, pkg) package configurations and scripts in the `/build/package` directory.

-Put your CI (travis, circle, drone) configurations and scripts in the `/build/ci` directory.
-Note that some of the CI tools (e.g., Travis CI) are very picky about the location of their config files.
-Try putting the config files in the `/build/ci` directory linking them to the location where the CI tools expect them (when possible).

-### `/deployments`

-IaaS, PaaS, system and container orchestration deployment configurations and templates (docker-compose, kubernetes/helm, mesos, terraform, bosh).
-Note that in some repos (especially apps deployed with kubernetes) this directory is called `/deploy`.

 ### `/test`